Why You Really Need a Flu Shot This Year

 If you don’t get a flu shot, you may find yourself battling the flu and COVID-19 at the same time.
 Or you can develop the flu while you’re still recovering from coronavirus or vice versa.
 Becoming ill with both viruses within a short period of time may make you very sick and lead to more serious complications.

 People who are over age 65, under age 2 or those with serious health issues are more likely to develop severe complications from the flu.
 A flu shot is particularly important if you’re pregnant, work in a healthcare setting, live in a nursing home or have an underlying health condition such as heart, lung, kidney or liver disease, asthma, HIV/AIDS or a condition that suppresses your immune system.
 But no matter what your age and health condition, it’s hard to predict whether the flu will cause mild, moderate or severe symptoms.

 It Will Be Easier to Make a Diagnosis

 Both the flu and COVID-19 can cause similar symptoms, including coughing, fever, sore throat, nasal congestion, headache, body aches and difficulty breathing.
 If you develop any of these symptoms, it may be harder for a doctor to determine why you’re sick and which type of treatment would be most effective.
-This is especially problematic if COVID testing is hard to get where you live or results take a long time to get back.
 If you’ve had a flu shot, it will make it less likely your symptoms are due to the flu and more likely they’re a result of the coronavirus.